Grade 1: - £17,046 per annum (pro-rata)

 “Passionately delivering an outstanding experience”

-We are a team of over 500, providing fresh and exciting catering throughout Durham University.
+We are a team of over 500, providing fresh and diverse catering throughout Durham University.
 This includes college dining halls, college bars, college cafés, visitor attractions and branded retail catering outlets.

 Our students are extremely important to us but we also provide catering to University colleagues, commercial guests, and VIPs including royalty.